akhilsaini/aws-csa-2017/README.md

 ### Important terms

   - CDN – collection of distributed servers where the content is served to users based on the user’s location and the location of content origin.
   - Edge location – location where content will be cached.
 Different from AWS Region / AZ.
+AWS uses global network of 116 Point of Presence (105 edge locations and 11 Regional edge caches) in 56 cities across 24 countries.
   - Origin – This is the origin of the files tha CDN can distribute.This can be S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53.
+Origin need not to be from AWS, you can have custom origin as well.
   - Distribution – is the name given to CDN collection which consists of Edge locations.
   - Web Distribution – Typically used for websites & web content only.
   - RTMP – Used for Media Streaming.
 Adobe Flash media server’s protocol – video streaming.